wqyzstql/ssh-engine/README.md

+Update: Change the configuration file format to SSH config file, added support for commands such as ProxyJump, but only in Windows test passed!

 When using some chess software like Chessbase, you may need an executable that is a proxy to a remote chess engine.
 This simple program is meant just for that.

 Specifically, it builds an .exe that you can point to that just connects to a remote server using SSH.
 There is an external config file that you use so you can change the settings without needing to build a new .exe file.